1.1. What is the overall aim of the WiFi4EU initiative?

 6.1.
 How can the voucher be redeemed, i.e. what are the steps involving the payment to the Wi-Fi installation company?

-In order for the Wi-Fi installation company to redeem the voucher of EUR 15,000 from the European Commission they must have:
+In order for the Wi-Fi installation company to redeem the voucher of EUR 15,000 from the European Commission it must have completed all of the following steps and in this order:

-- Been designated by a municipality as their provider in the Portal.
+- The installation company must have been designated by a municipality as their provider in the Portal.

-- Provided its bank account details confirmed by the Commission in the WiFi4EU Portal.
+- The bank account details must have been confirmed by the Commission in the WiFi4EU Portal (see also Q6.5 and Q6.6).

-- Submitted an installation report (according to Article 4 of the Grant Agreement), which must subsequently be approved both by the municipality and the Commission in the WiFi4EU Portal.
+- The installation company must have submitted an installation report (according to Article 4 of the Grant Agreement), which must subsequently be approved both by the municipality and the Commission in the WiFi4EU Portal.

 6.2.
 Does the voucher cover Value Added Tax (VAT)?

-Pursuant to Article 4 of the WiFi4EU-2018-1 call text, the amount of each voucher to be allocated is €15,000 in the form of a lump sum.
+Pursuant to Article 4 of the WiFi4EU call text, the amount of each voucher to be allocated is €15,000 in the form of a lump sum.
 Any outstanding balance cannot be covered by the voucher.
+Any unused contribution must not be returned to the European Commission.

 6.4.
 Can the municipality mandate the setup of the network to several third parties and therefore request a split of the voucher to several WiFi installation companies?